Yashvardhan4197/ShikakuLev/README.md

 - Puzzle Grid: A grid-based puzzle with numbers to guide rectangle formation.
 - Simple Controls: Drag to select areas for rectangle creation.
 - Scoring System: Earn points for each correctly formed rectangle.
+- Timer: A timer to check how fast the level is completed, also saves highest score.
 ---
 ## PLAY ON
   https://yashvardhan1.itch.io/shikakulev